-We have a small office in the heart of London, but our main office, where successful candidates will be based, is in premises on the outskirts of Newport, South Wales.
+We have a small office in the heart of London, but our main office is on the outskirts of Newport, South Wales.

 Just off junction 28 of the M4 motorway, there’s easy access for motorists.
 However the more environmentally conscious can also benefit from excellent public transport links - we are only 3 miles from Newport train station, on a main bus route and on a national cycle route.

-The City of Newport, with a population of over 137,000, has the Wetlands Reserve, Newport International Sport Village and The Celtic Manor resort, which hosted the 2010 Ryder Cup.
+The City of Newport, with a population of over 137,000, has the Wetlands Reserve, Newport International Sports Village and The Celtic Manor resort, which hosted the 2010 Ryder Cup.